-Writing Struggles: What Is Preventing You From Writing a Children's Book
+Writing Struggles: What's Preventing You From Writing a Children's Book?

 PRACTICE

-Spend fifteen minutes to reflect on what you love about writing a children’s book, and also what’s holding you back.
-Write 1-3 questions that have you stumped.
+Spend fifteen minutes to reflect on what you love about writing a children's book, and also what's holding you back.
+Write one to three questions that have you stumped.

-When you’re done, share your questions in the practice below.
-I want to know what’s holding you back or challenging you, and can’t wait to connect!
+When you're done, share your questions in the Pro Practice Workshop here.
+I want to know what’s holding you back or challenging you, and can't wait to connect!

-Finally, feel free to comment and support your fellow writers in the comments section when you’re done!
+Finally, support your fellow writers in the comments section when you're done!

 I'm Marianne Richmond—writer, artist and inspirationalist.
 My words have touched millions over the past two decades through my children's books and gift products.